 College Readiness Academic Mentoring

-The process of successfully applying to and matriculating at college does not begin in the fall of a student’s senior year of high school.
+The process of successfully applying to and enrolling at college does not begin in the fall of a student’s senior year of high school.

 Students and families must begin learning about its various bits and pieces, including the opportunities it provides, the application and recruitment process, and financial aid, as early on as possible, ideally before the child is even born!

-College Readiness Academic Mentoring, or CRAM for short, strives to provide the required information for young students and parents to prepare them for the college journey.
+For short, College Readiness Academic Mentoring, or CRAM, strives to provide the required information for young students and parents to prepare them for the college journey.

 What is “college readiness”?

 It is the set of skills, knowledge, and behaviors a high school student should have upon graduating high school and ahead of their freshman year of college.

 Traditionally, it has been determined by a student’s coursework, class rank and GPA, and standardized test scores.

 The essential skills are essay writing, scientific methods, mathematical formulas, critical thinking, problem-solving, time management, and communication.
 At the same time, knowledge involves the Common Core subjects: math, language arts, science, and foreign language.

 Finally, behaviors are habits that are mature, self-motivating, efficient, and effective.
 This is a program for students of all backgrounds to reach higher education in mind.